yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 ## 8. EEA Individuals’ Rights

-If you are from the European Economic Area, you have the right, under certain circumstances, to:
+Under GDPR, if you are from the UK or European Economic Area, you have the right, under certain circumstances, to:

 * Access your Personal Information;
 * Correct inaccurate Personal Information;